 And to that end, Kerry and Lavrov have emerged as the best suited diplomats to manage such a deformed and lopsided balance of power between the US and Russia.

-When the two powers disagreed, Syria plunged further into civil and proxy war, and when they began to agree to a transitional political process, it seems they had deferred the issue of the dictator stepping down at the outset or the midst of the transition.
+When the two powers disagreed, Syria plunged further into civil and proxy war, and when they began to agree to a transitional political process, it seems they've deferred the issue of the dictator stepping down at outset or midst of the transition.

 As one of my favourite proverbs goes, when elephants fight the grass is crushed, and when elephants make love, the grass is crushed.